MircoM99/electronics/README.md

 ## Hardware

-La cartella Hardware contiene tutti i file di progetto dedicati alla realizzazione del PCB corrispondente.
-I file di progetto sono realizzati attraverso l'uso del software open source [kicad](https://kicad.org/).
-Dopo aver installato il software, aprire il file di progetto con estensione `.pro` che si trova nelle directory
+The Hardware folder contains all the project files dedicated to the design of the corrisponding PCB.
+The Project files are build using the open source software [kicad](https://kicad.org/).
+After installing the software, open the project file with the `.pro` extension that can be found in the directory path:

 - `Test Stand\Hardware\Test Stand PCB\Test Stand PCB.pro`
 - `Avionic\Hardware\Avionic PCB\Avionic PCB.pro`

-Nella directory di progetto sono contenute le librerie Symbols (`Breakout_Test_Stand_PCB.lib`) e Footprint(`Test Stand PCB Breakout.pretty`) utilizzate.
+The project directory also contains all the Symbols and Footprint libraries used.

+- `Breakout_Test_Stand_PCB.lib`
+- `Test Stand PCB Breakout.pretty`

 ## Software

-La cartella Software contiene i file di progetto dedicati alla realizzazione del software che girerà sul sistema corrispondente.
-I file di progetto sono realizzati attraverso l'uso del software [Microsoft Visual Studio Code](https://code.visualstudio.com/) e l'estensione [PlatformIO](https://platformio.org/).

-Il framework principale utilizzato rimane comunque Arduino.
+The software folders contains all the files used to develop the corrisponing subsystem's software.
+The files are built using the software [Microsoft Visual Studio Code](https://code.visualstudio.com/) and the extension [PlatformIO](https://platformio.org/).

+The main framework used remain the Arduino Framework

 ![Thrust Logo](https://github.com/thrust-team/electronics/blob/main/Test%20Stand/Figures/logo_thrust.png)